Leonard Jenyns

 Leonard Jenyns (25 May 1800 – 1 September 1893) was an English clergyman, author and naturalist.
 He was forced to take on the name Leonard Blomefield to receive an inheritance.
 He is chiefly remembered for his detailed phenology observations of the times of year at which events in natural history occurred.

 Personal life

 Jenyns was born in 1800 at No. 85 Pall Mall, London, the home of his maternal grandfather.
 He was the youngest son of George Leonard Jenyns of Bottisham Hall, Cambridgeshire, a magistrate, landowner and a prebendary of Ely Cathedral.
-His mother Mary (1763–1832) was the daughter of Dr. William Heberden (1710–1801).
+His mother Mary (1763–1832) was the daughter of William Heberden (1710–1801).
 His father had inherited the Bottisham Hall property on the death of his distant cousin Soame Jenyns (1704–1787).